railsadminteam/rails_admin/README.md

       config.reload_between_requests = false
     end

+If you want to use Google Analytics to track page views in your RailsAdmin
+installation:

+  RailsAdmin.config do |config|
+    config.google_analytics_id = 'UA-12345678-1' # Replace with your own code
+  end

 **Whitelist Approach**

 By default, RailsAdmin automatically discovers all the models in the system and adds them to its list of models to